muratk5n/thirdwave/en/2023/01/dried-turkey.md

 has great eyesight benefits (carrots), or too high in iron (spinach instead of chards).
 Too much potassium will create sleepiness, too much iron is as harmful almost as much as too little.

+Drying the blended meat is key, instead of pieces from the whole turkey breast, bcz the end-product hardens too much, becomes harder to mix in the quick stew, or to chew on seperately if necessary.
+We want our items edible on their own if stewing is not possible.

 Reference